Muhrisa/AgentSteve/docs/final.md

 <img src="https://i.imgur.com/ttsqh9S.png" width="900" height="300">

 To create a structure from our 2D matrix, we leveraged symmetry to create a layered depth effect.
 This algorithm is dependent on the accuracy of the outline we are able to extract which represents the shape of the building's facade.
 A total of n blocks are detected in the outline which form discrete vertical phases of the goal structure; each detected block will represent a unique depth layer.
 The center of the structure will contain all detected blocks and will represent the highest point of the building.
-This layer will be sandiched between between a second layer which contains n-1 blocks because the topmost block is removed.
+This layer will be sandwiched between between a second layer which contains n-1 blocks because the topmost block is removed.
 This process continues as the layers cascade to the shortest layer, thus forming our 3D structure.

 ## Evaluation